Atorremedia/poke-challenge/README.md

 ![Folder structure](./readme_img/folders.png)

 Each react component other than App.jsx (in root) is located in a separate folder with its CSS styles file.
+There is a config folder with an appConfig, containing the API endpoint URL used, the default Pokémon species found and a dictionaey to check colors for type tags.

 ## Modules